Achifaifa/urlol/readme.md

 #### Known issues:

 * When loading the page for the first time it works just fine, but when pausing/replaying or reloading the page the sound may not work.
-Apparently a wrong HTML formatting fixed the issue? ¯\_(ツ)_/¯
+Apparently a wrong HTML formatting fixed the issue but it may not load the sound at times. ¯\\_(ツ)_/¯